codeurjc-students/2019-OpenViduTeaching/documentation/deploy.md

 ## Deploying the app ##
 You have four options for deploying the app.
-However, the first three options are not ideal for a real production enviroment and it is highly encouraged to use the last one:
+However, the first three options are not ideal for a real production enviroment (connections outside the same LAN will not work correctly) and it is highly encouraged to use the last one:

 ### OpenViduTeaching standalone Docker container ###